Sebastian Faust

-As an infant, the Sebastian's soul was sold in a Faustian bargain by his father to regain his natural mystic ability by the demon Neibiros.
-Instead, the demon tricked Felix by granting the power to his son instead.
-Sebastian would be trained in the mystic arts by his father but later runs away due to his abusive ways.
-As an adult, Sebastian would strike out as a mystic superhero and paranormal investigator, his reputation in the DC Universe's superhero community often controversial due to his parentage, his callous methods, and expertise in black magic.
-He is later re-introduced in the DC Rebirth with a similar origin while portrayed as an anti-villain; a highly-regarded agent of the United States government and director of A.R..G.U.S's mystic branch, Sebastian later betrays the organization in order to save his terminally ill wife, putting him in conflict with Amanda Waller and her mystic derivative team, the Suicide Squad Black.
+In his backstory, Sebastian's soul was sold in a Faustian bargain by his father to regain his own mystical abilities.
+However, the demon Neibiros tricked Felix by granting the powers to Sebastian instead.
+Sebastian received training in the mystic arts from his father but eventually ran away due to his father's abusive behavior.
+As an adult, he became a mystic superhero and paranormal investigator.
+His reputation within the DC Universe's superhero community is often controversial due to his parentage, his callous methods, and his expertise in black magic.
+In the DC Rebirth continuity, Faust is reintroduced with a similar origin but portrayed as an anti-villain.
+He is a highly-regarded agent of the United States government and serves as the director of A.R.G.U.S's mystic branch.
+However, he later betrays the organization in order to save his terminally ill wife.
+This puts him in conflict with Amanda Waller and her team of mystically-oriented operatives, the Suicide Squad Black.